Nitrosamines: UNDERSTANDING the Causes, Health Risks, and Prevention

 The issue of NDMA contamination in pharmaceuticals like metformin has become an industry-wide focus due to its implications for patient safety and regulatory compliance.
 NDMA (N-Nitrosodimethylamine) is classified as a probable human carcinogen, and even trace levels can pose significant health risks over time.
 Regulatory bodies, including the FDA and EMA, have responded with strict guidance for managing and monitoring nitrosamine impurities, urging manufacturers to implement stringent risk assessments, analytical testing, and quality control processes.

-This blog provides a comprehensive overview of NDMA contamination in metformin, discussing why it occurs, how to detect it, and best practices to manage and mitigate risk.
+This blog provides a detailed overview of NDMA contamination in metformin, discussing why it occurs, how to detect it, and best practices to manage and mitigate risk.

 The FDA, EMA, and other international regulatory agencies have established acceptable intake limits for NDMA, determined by the maximum daily dose and intended treatment duration.
 These guidelines reflect a unified approach to patient safety but vary slightly in implementation timelines and technical expectations for analytical methods.